jacymeertPXL/School/Psychologie/Trimester_01/Nieuwe/Levenslooppsychologie/Levensloop Psychologie.md

 	- Postterm: > week 40
 	-  Dysmatuur
 - 3 fases van de geboorte
-	- he birth process consists of three main stages:
+	- The birth process consists of three main stages:
 		- dilation (opening of the cervix),
 		- expulsion (delivery of the baby),
 		- placental delivery (expulsion of the placenta),